zzerexx/scripts/aimblox gui.md

 Teleport to Competitive - Teleports to the competitive mode
 Redeem All Codes - Redeems all available codes
 Rejoin Game - Rejoins the current server
+Sound Replication - Determines whether sound will replicate to the server
 Bullet Tracers - Shows bullet trajectory
 Bullet Tracer Transparency - The bullet tracer transparency
 Bullet Tracer Duration - How long the bullet tracer lasts